Food Shortage: Why Shelves are Empty & What to Do

 Go to Multiple Stores During a Food Shortage

-When shopping for things you need to restock, go to multiple stores.
-In fact, go to off the wall stores that you normally wouldn’t think of.
-For example, during the toilet paper shortage, I went to Lowes to get toilet paper and never had a problem.
+When shopping for things you need to restock, go to multiple stores, including off-the-wall stores you normally wouldn’t think of.
+For example, during the toilet paper shortage, I went to Costco three days ago, and they were out of Kirkland brand toilet paper and paper towels.
+There is no pandemic right now; I am just sharing what I saw.

-You may not realize it, but a lot of home improvement stores, gas stations, and places you don’t normally buy food may have just what you need.
+You may not realize it, but many home improvement stores, gas stations, and places where you don’t normally buy food may have just what you need.

 Food Shortage: Why Shelves are Empty & What to Do

-When it comes to food shortages, the best way to be prepared is to have your own supply.
+The best way to be prepared regarding food shortages is to have your supply.
 As preppers, we have to be self-reliant.
-This means that we know how to grow and harvest our own food for survival.
+This means we know how to grow and harvest food for survival.
 If you haven’t started a garden, now is the perfect time to do it.

 Even if you live in an apartment, you can still have container gardens.
-If you aren’t sure where to start, check out my post on What to Plant in June: Zones 1-10.
-In my post, you will find what you can plant in each zone, as well as a list of posts for what to plant each month of the year.
+If you aren’t sure where to start, check out my post on What to Plant in June: Zones.
+In my What to Plant posts, you will find what you can plant in each zone for each month and a list of posts for what to plant each month of the year.

 Get Livestock if You Can

-Not all of us can have livestock, but if you live in the country, you most certainly can.
-Here’s the thing, even if you don’t know what the heck you are doing, those animals can feed you in an emergency.
-So, if you can get a pig, a cow, some chickens, or any other animal you can eat, consider doing it.
+Not all of us can have livestock, but you most certainly can if you live in the country.
+Here’s the thing: even if you don’t know what you are doing as you start out, those animals can feed you in an emergency.
+So, consider doing it if you can get a pig, a cow, some chickens, or any other animal you can eat.

 If you live in the city, you can’t have all the livestock you can in the country, but there are still some you MAY be able to keep right on your city property.
 Here are 6 Farm Animals Perfect for City Living: